front/gutenberg-js/README.md

 ### Sharing

-A easy way to share a custom block is to publish the block as a npm package.
+An easy way to share a custom block is to publish the block as a npm package.

 Here is an example of a custom block npm package, the [Hero Section](https://github.com/front/g-hero-section).